arahman6/CS435DE/Assignment/Lab 02/Lab02.md

-# Lab 2: Power Set Algorithm
+# Problem 04: Power Set Algorithm

 ## **Problem Statement**
 Given a set $$X$$, the **power set** $$P(X)$$ is the set of all subsets of $$X$$.
 The goal is to compute the power set of a given set using a brute-force approach.